gwtproject/superdebug/README.md

 # superdebug
-Support for custom variable formatting, an experimental feature in Chrome.
+This is a GWT module that provides support for custom object formatting, an experimental feature in Chrome.

-(Not ready for general use; stay tuned.)
+To try out this code, you must use Chrome Canary and enable a hidden experiment, which is quite tricky.
+For full instructions on how to turn it on, see: http://goo.gl/xOH9SP